89luca89/distrobox/docs/usage/distrobox-stop.md

 <!-- markdownlint-disable MD010 -->
 # Stop containers

-distrobox-rm delete one of the available distroboxes.
+distrobox-stop stop a running distrobox.

+Distroboxes are left running, even after exiting out of them, so that subsequent enters are really quick.
+This is how they can be stopped.

 Usage:

-	distrobox-rm --name container-name
+	distrobox-stop --name container-name
-	distrobox-rm container-name
+	distrobox-stop container-name

 Options: